helidon-io/helidon/docs/guides/webclient.md

 - **Following redirects**: The WebClient is able to follow the redirect chain and perform requests on the correct endpoint for you.
 You no longer have to point your client to the correct/final endpoint.
-On a cross-origin redirect, WebClient strips the `Authorization` and `Cookie` headers by default.
-It also rejects `307` and `308` redirects that would replay a request entity to another origin.
-Set `follow-cross-origin-entity-redirects` to `true` only when every possible redirect target is trusted.
+On a cross-origin redirect, WebClient strips `Authorization`, `Cookie`, `Proxy-Authorization`, and any configured redirect-sensitive headers by default, then selects stored cookies for the target URI.
+It also rejects redirects that would preserve and replay a non-empty request entity (`307`, `308`, and `301` or `302` for QUERY) unless `follow-cross-origin-entity-redirects` is enabled.
+Enable it only when every possible redirect target is trusted.
 - **Tracing, metrics and security propagation**: When you configure the Helidon WebServer to use tracing, metrics and security, the settings are automatically propagated to the WebClient and used during request/response.